REGULATIONS & RULES OF NOTTINGHAMSHIRE COUNTY LADIES' GOLF ASSOCIATION

 These apply to both League Matches and the Ladies Inter-club Matches:

-If a course is closed or unplayable then the match should be re-arranged as soon as possible and in good time before the deadline/next round. (e.g. end of September for scratch, silver and bronze leagues and before the next round of the interclub).
+1. If a course is closed or unplayable then the match should be re-arranged as soon as possible and in good time before the deadline/next round. (e.g. end of September for scratch, silver and bronze leagues and before the next round of the inter-club).

-In extremely inclement conditions, the two team captains may agree to play the match over fewer holes as long as both are in agreement and it is decided before the match commences.
+2. In extremely inclement conditions, the two team captains may agree to play the match over fewer holes provided that both are in agreement and it is decided before the match commences.

-If conditions worsen once play has commenced, and the match has to be suspended, it should resume from where it was suspended either on the same day or on another day.
+3. If conditions worsen once play has commenced, and the match is suspended, it should resume from where it was suspended either on the same day or on another day.
 The result of completed matches should stand as played and uncompleted matches should be continued at a later time or date.
-Any matches that cannot be completed as scheduled should be considered tied.
+With the exception of the Inter-club any matches that cannot be completed as scheduled should be considered tied.

-If any matches have to be completed on another day each team is free to alter its original team.
+4. If any matches have to be played on another day each team is free to alter its original team.

 1. All competitions are run under the R&A Rules of Golf, the NCLGA General Conditions of Competitions and NCLGA Local Rules.